gdt050579/AppCUI-rs/docs/chapter-2/backends/ncurses.md

 It's important to consider these limitations when using ncurses in your Rust project, especially if you need to work with wide characters or require consistent behavior across different terminals.

-AppCUI uses ncursesw for wide character support, in order to render multiple Unicode chars.
+AppCUI uses ncursesw for wide character support in order to render multiple Unicode characters.